 The aim of this study is to quantify bone diaphyseal and trabecular structure in “ground sloths” in order to infer their lifestyle.
-Given the disparate gross morphology of xenarthrans (e.g., for the humerus, see Mielke et al. 2018a), we believe that studying easily comparable and arguably ecophenotypic traits such as bone structure parameters is highly relevant for this purpose.
-Extant sloths represent but a remnant of the overall diversity of Tardigrada (also termed Folivora or Phyllophaga), and most likely acquired their highly derived lifestyle convergently (Nyakatura 2012; Coutier et al. 2017).
+Given the disparate gross morphology of xenarthrans (e.g., the humerus is extremely slender in extant sloths and particularly stout in most armadillos, see Mielke et al. 2018a), we believe that studying easily comparable and arguably ecophenotypic traits such as bone structure parameters is highly relevant for this purpose.
+Extant sloths represent but a remnant of the overall diversity of Tardigrada (also termed Folivora or Phyllophaga; Delsuc et al. 2001), and the two extant genera, Bradypus (three-toed sloths) and Choloepus (two-toed sloths), most likely acquired their highly derived lifestyle convergently (Nyakatura 2012; Coutier et al. 2017).
+Most aspects of the biology of “ground sloths” exceed in disparity those of their extant kin.
+They were found from Alaska (Stock 1942) to southernmost South America (and potentially Antarctica; Carlini et al. 1990; Gelfo et al. 2015) Various feeding habits, such as bulk-feeding or selective-feeding are purported (Bargo & Vizcaíno 2008).
+The lifestyle of most extinct sloths is reconstructed as terrestrial (but see Thalassocnus for an (semi-)aquatic lineage; Amson et al. 2015b).
+Furthermore, some “ground sloths” contrast with their extant relatives in reaching large body sizes (up to several tones; Fariña et al. 1998).

 The fossil record of early (Palaeocene-Eocene) xenarthrans and especially that of sloths, is rather poor (Gaudin & Croft 2015).
 It is therefore hard to reconstruct the ancestral lifestyle of Tardigrada, and more generally Xenarthra.
 To date, no extinct sloths have been reconstructed to have had a suspensory posture and locomotion resembling their extant kin (Pujos et al. 2012).
 But, because their gross anatomy was considered as similar to that of extant anteaters, Matthew (1912) argued that Hapalops, for instance, was partly arboreal.
 Such a lifestyle was of course not considered for larger taxa (but see translation of Lund in Owen (1839) for an early opposite view).
 However, digging capabilities, as well as bipedal stance and/or locomotion, was proposed for several medium-sized (e.g., Glossotherium) to giant-sized (e.g., Megatherium) “ground sloths” (Bargo et al. 2000; Patiño & Fariña 2017).
 For the present analysis, we were able to sample small-sized as well as large-sized “ground sloths.”
 The estimated body sizes of the latter exceed that of extant xenarthrans by two orders of magnitude (see below for body mass estimates).
-Because this has already been pointed out as a challenge for the reconstruction of extinct xenarthrans’ lifestyles (Vizcaíno et al. 2017), and because size might be correlated to at least some bone structure parameters, our approach also identified potential challenges inherent to the taxa and parameters we studied.
+Because this has already been pointed out as a challenge for the reconstruction of extinct xenarthrans’ lifestyles (Vizcaíno et al. 2017), and because size might be correlated to at least some bone structure parameters, potential challenges inherent to the taxa and parameters we studied will be discussed.

 Material and methods